MachineFabric Documentation

 2. Sends a request frame with capability URN and input data

-3. Plugin processes and returns a response frame
+3. Cartridge processes and returns a response frame

 4. MachineFabric collects the output

-Each plugin is invoked with --manifest to declare its capabilities.
-MachineFabric builds a capability graph from all available plugins.
+Each cartridge is invoked with --manifest to declare its capabilities.
+MachineFabric builds a capability graph from all available cartridges.

 Security